-Although this might seem simple, Gentry says it’s an often overlooked step in the home buying process.
+Although this might seem simple, Gentry says it’s often an overlooked step in the home buying process.
 Many home buyers focus on getting to know their agent when, really, it’s most important to ensure the agent gets to know them.

 “From a buyer’s perspective, you want your agent to know you: your short- and long-term goals, family, where you grew up and where you want to live.
 Are you a saver or a spender, etc.,” Gentry says.
 “This is key to a long-term relationship, not just a one-off transaction.
-An agent who cares about the long-term will be far more likely to put the client first and work hard to see that long-term goal happen.”
+An agent who cares about the long-term relationship will be far more likely to put the client first and work hard to see that long-term goal happen.”

 Word of Mouth

-Gentry says finding the right real estate agent is often a lot like looking for a significant other.
+Gentry says finding the right real estate agent is often like looking for a significant other.
 “Don’t be afraid to stalk your agent online to learn more about them,” Gentry says.
 With these types of relationships, it’s often best to seek a good friend or family member’s referral.
 “The best resource is to be referred to the agent.
 Then, reach out and meet with the agent to see if there’s a fit.”